Deep ecology: Eurocentric bias

-Knowledge of nonhuman interests

-Animal rights activists state that for an entity to require intrinsic rights, it must have interests.
-Deep ecologists are criticised for insisting they can somehow understand the thoughts and interests of non-humans such as plants or protists, which they claim thus proves that non-human lifeforms have intelligence.
-For example, a single-celled bacteria might move towards a certain chemical stimulation, although such movement might be rationally explained, a deep ecologist might say that this was all invalid because according to his better understanding of the situation that the intention formulated by this particular bacteria was informed by its deep desire to succeed in life.
-One criticism of this belief is that the interests that a deep ecologist attributes to non-human organisms such as survival, reproduction, growth, and prosperity are really human interests.
-Deep ecologists refute this criticism by pointing out first that 'survival' 'reproduction' 'growth' and 'prosperity'(flourishing) are accepted attributes of all living organisms: 'to succeed in life', depending on how one defines 'success' could certainly be construed as the aim of all life.
-In addition, the plethora of recent work on mimesis.
-Thomas Nagel, in "What Is It Like to Be a Bat?" (first published 1974), suggests, "[B]lind people are able to detect objects near them by a form of a sonar, using vocal clicks or taps of a cane.
-Perhaps if one knew what that was like, one could by extension imagine roughly what it was like to possess the much more refined sonar of a bat."
-Others such as David Abram have said that consciousness is not specific to humans, but a property of the totality of the universe of which humans are a manifestation.

 Deep versus Shallowness

 When Arne Næss coined the term deep ecology, he compared it favourably with shallow ecology which he criticized for its utilitarian and anthropocentric attitude to nature and for its materialist and consumer-oriented outlook, describing its "central objective" as "the health and affluence of people in the developed countries."
 William D. Grey believes that developing a non-anthropocentric set of values is "a hopeless quest".
 He seeks an improved "shallow" view.
 Deep ecologists point out, however, that "shallow ecology" (resource management conservation) is counter-productive, since it serves mainly to support capitalism, the means through which industrial civilization destroys the biosphere.
-The eco-centric view thus only becomes 'hopeless' within the structures and ideology of civilization.
-Outside it, however, a non-anthropocentric world view has characterised most 'primal' cultures since time immemorial, and, in fact, obtained in many indigenous groups until the industrial revolution and after.
+The eco-centric view thus only becomes "hopeless" within the structures and ideology of civilization.
+Outside it, however, a non-anthropocentric world view has characterised most "primal" cultures since time immemorial, and, in fact, obtained in many indigenous groups until the industrial revolution and after.
 Some cultures still hold this view today.
 As such, the eco-centric narrative is not alien to humans, and may be seen as the normative ethos in human evolution.
 Grey's view represents the reformist discourse that deep ecology has rejected from the beginning.